-Jack Kellogg recently played the #1 with marijuana stocks.
-He’d witnessed the big sector run in 2017 and 2018.
-His thesis was that if Joe Biden won the election, weed stocks would spike.
-So he bought a basketful of weed stocks in January and waited.
+Jack Kellogg played the #1 with marijuana stocks in early 2021.
+He witnessed the sector run in 2017 and 2018.
+His thesis was that if Biden won the election, weed stocks would spike.
+In early January, he bought a group of weed stocks.
+Then, he waited.

-Jack’s spent years studying the 7-step pennystocking framework.
+Jack has spent years studying the 7-step pennystocking framework.
 He’s arguably the best student of the framework I’ve ever had.
-Jack crushed it in February after holding some of the stocks for nearly a month.* Keep reading for a review of one of Jack’s trades.
+He crushed it in February after holding some of the stocks for nearly a month.
+Keep reading for a review of one of Jack’s trades.

 Step #2: Ramp